AcademySoftwareFoundation/tac/process/tsc_faq.md

 - Lead all meetings of the TSC, setting the agenda with the consultation of other TSC members.
 - Be the public spokesperson for the project at events and in public communications ( such as PR/AR meetings, articles, and blog posts )
-- Serve as a representative of the project to the TAC and other projects and entities.
+- Serve as a project representative to the TAC and other projects and entities.

 ### Secretary